Protest vote: Types of protest vote

 Protest voting tends to occur among voters who feel alienated but who have an alternative voting option, such as a third-party candidate in the United States, or who can register their displeasure with the political process by reducing the majority status of a likely winner.
 Alienation often leads to abstention from voting, but can also generate participation in the form of a protest vote.
 In the 1992 United States presidential election, for example, 14% of those who voted for Ross Perot said they would not have voted at all if he had not run.

 Protest votes can take the form of blank, null, or spoiled ballots.
 Blank ballots are ballots with no markings on them.
 Null ballots are ballots that do not result in a valid vote because the ballot was filled out incompletely or incorrectly.
 Spoiled ballots are ballots that have been defaced, crossed-out, or otherwise marked in a way that makes the ballot ineligible; spoiled ballots most clearly indicate the presence of a protest vote.
 Write-in votes may also indicate protest voting; in the United States Mickey Mouse has historically been a popular choice.

 Declined ballots occur where a voter shows up to the polling place, and declines to vote.
 This is an option in multiple Canadian provinces, including Ontario.
 However, this option does not exist in federal elections.
 To decline a ballot, one may return the ballot to the poll worker while stating that they decline to vote.

 None of the above (NOTA) voting is rarely an option in U.S. politics, although it has been an option on Nevada ballots since 1976.
 NOTA voting is proposed as a state-legitimized method of allowing voters to signal discontent, although selecting a "none" option does not always indicate protest.

 Other types of protest voting relate more to the choice of candidate or party selected for a valid vote than the ballot itself.
 Voting for a fringe candidate or less preferred party can be a way of signaling dissatisfaction with a leading candidate, party, or policy, or of reducing the margin of victory of the likely winner.

 Protest voting organized by political parties or leaders also occurs, but tends to be rare and associated with extreme circumstances.

 Determining the presence of a protest vote

 Distinguishing between ballots that have been deliberately cast as protest votes and those that are blank, null, or spoiled by an individual trying but failing to cast a valid vote is challenging.
 Blank votes are often associated with protest voting, but can also be indicators of a lack of information.
 Votes are blank, null, and spoiled more frequently in areas with high levels of illiteracy or limited language competency.
 Spoiled ballots, especially those that have been deliberately defaced or otherwise ruined, are a more reliable indicator of protest votes and of political sophistication.

+Parliamentarians sometimes vote against bills that they would prefer over the status quo, but nonetheless vote against to protest that a better bill was not put forth.